EmanuelHappy/Data-Science/_PushshiftReddit/README.md

-In this section, I created a programm that use PushShift API to store MGTOW subreddit comments
+In this section, I created a program that use PushShift API to store the content from a list of subreddits